marcin-piotrak-mox/DevSecOps-fu/vault/README.md

 ## Glossary <a name="paragraph2.1"></a>

-- [x] **Storage Backend** - responsible for durable storage of encrypted data.
-- [x] **Barrier** - cryptographic steel and concrete around the Vault.
-All data that flows between Vault and the storage backend passes through the barrier.
-The barrier ensures that only encrypted data is written out, and that data is verified and decrypted on the way in.
-Much like a bank vault, the barrier must be "unsealed" before anything inside can be accessed.
-- [x] **Secrets Engine** - responsible for managing secrets.
-Simple secrets engines like the "kv" secrets engine simply return the same secret when queried.
-Some secrets engines support using policies to dynamically generate a secret each time they are queried.
-This allows for unique secrets to be used which allows Vault to do fine-grained revocation and policy updates.
 - [x] **Audit Device** - responsible for managing audit logs.
 Every request to Vault and response from Vault goes through the configured audit devices.
 This provides a simple way to integrate Vault with multiple audit logging destinations of different types.
 - [x] **Auth Method** - used to authenticate users or applications which are connecting to Vault.
 Once authenticated, the auth method returns the list of applicable policies which should be applied.
 Vault takes an authenticated user and returns a client token that can be used for future requests.
+- [x] **Barrier** - cryptographic steel and concrete around the Vault.
+All data that flows between Vault and the storage backend passes through the barrier.
+The barrier ensures that only encrypted data is written out, and that data is verified and decrypted on the way in.
+Much like a bank vault, the barrier must be "unsealed" before anything inside can be accessed.
 - [x] **Client Token** - conceptually similar to a session cookie on a web site.
 Once a user authenticates, Vault returns a client token which is used for future requests.
 The token is used by Vault to verify the identity of the client and to enforce the applicable ACL policies.
 - [x] **Secret** - term for anything returned by Vault which contains confidential or cryptographic material.
 Not everything returned by Vault is a secret, for example system configuration, status information, or policies are not considered secrets.
 Secrets always have an associated lease.
 This means clients cannot assume that the secret contents can be used indefinitely.
 Vault will revoke a secret at the end of the lease, and an operator may intervene to revoke the secret before the lease is over.
 This contract between Vault and its clients is critical, as it allows for changes in keys and policies without manual intervention.
+- [x] **Secrets Engine** - responsible for managing secrets.
+Simple secrets engines like the "kv" secrets engine simply return the same secret when queried.
+Some secrets engines support using policies to dynamically generate a secret each time they are queried.
+This allows for unique secrets to be used which allows Vault to do fine-grained revocation and policy updates.
 - [x] **Server** - Vault depends on a long-running instance which operates as a server.
 The Vault server provides an API which clients interact with and manages the interaction between all the secrets engines, ACL enforcement, and secret lease revocation.
 Having a server based architecture decouples clients from the security keys and policies, enables centralized audit logging and simplifies administration for operators.
+- [x] **Storage Backend** - responsible for durable storage of encrypted data.

+## General rules <a name="paragraph2.2"></a>

+- [x] Vault is always accessed (no matter if from CLI or UI) through API using one-time-use token granted for each access attempt
+- [x] every object is a path
+- [x] UI is not enabled by default (unless in dev mode)
+- [x] some of authentication methods are provided by custom plug-ins based on external resources (LDAP, GitHub, AWS IAM, etc.)
+- [x] some of backends may require TLS for secure connection
+- [x] in clustered Vault setup only one server is active at any given time in the standard configuration, and any other Vault servers that receive a client request will proxy that request to the active server

-## Security model <a name="paragraph2.2"></a>
+## Security model <a name="paragraph2.3"></a>

 Due to the nature of Vault and the confidentiality of data it is managing, the Vault security model is very critical.
-The overall goal of Vault's security model is to provide confidentiality, integrity, availability, accountability, authentication.
+The overall goal of Vault's security model is to provide confidentiality, integrity, availability, accountability and authentication.
 This means that data at rest and in transit must be secure from eavesdropping or tampering.
 Clients must be appropriately authenticated and authorized to access data or modify policy.
 All interactions must be auditable and traced uniquely back to the origin entity.
 The system must be robust against intentional attempts to bypass any of its access controls.

 There is no mutual trust between the Vault client and server.
 Clients use TLS to verify the identity of the server and to establish a secure communication channel.
 Servers require that a client provides a client token for every request which is used to identify the client.
 A client that does not provide their token is only permitted to make login requests.